tlcaputi/gtrendR/README.md

 )
 ```

-To use the [gtrends package for Python3](https://www.github.com/tlcaputi/gtrends), you'll need to request an API Key from Google.
+To use the [gtrendspy package for Python3](https://www.github.com/tlcaputi/gtrendspy), you'll need to request an API Key from Google.
 You can do that easily [here](https://docs.google.com/forms/d/e/1FAIpQLSenHdGiGl1YF-7rVDDmmulN8R-ra9MnGLLs7gIIaAX9VHPdPg/viewform).
 If you do not wish to use the gtrends package for Python, you'll need to format your data to match the following and save it as a CSV:

 |timestamp |US         |US_AL      |US_CA      |US_NY      |
 |----------|-----------|-----------|-----------|-----------|